 Clean Grip Overhead Squat

 The clean grip overhead squat is a overhead squat done with a clean grip (also can be done with a jerk grip) versus a wider grip, like the one taken in a snatch.
 The narrower the grip, the more overhead mobility is needed.
-In addition, narrowing the grip will increase upper back, shoulder, and trapezius involvement, making it a good variation for lifters looking to maximize upper back strength in the squat.
+In addition, narrowing the grip will increase upper back, shoulder, and trapezius involvement.

 Check out these other resistance training exercises: